 Use Pheromones To Help Calm Her

 Certain pheromones can help calm cats while they are being transported in a carrier.
-I recommend spraying a small amount inside the carrier or using a calming pheromone collar to help keep her calm.
+I recommend spraying a small amount inside the carrier or using a No products found. to help keep her calm.
 I’ve put together some tips to help you keep a cat calm in the carrier that are proven to work.

 They work great for stressed and anxious cats.
 The best part is you’ll notice a huge difference in her behavior in about 60 minutes!